-In Ableton, click the red Arm Recording button for track #1 (described above), and notice that the bottom 4 pads in the first column on your Launchpad are now gray (not lit up).
+In Ableton, click the red Arm Recording button for track #1 (described above) to turn it off so it's no longer red, and notice that the bottom 4 pads in the first column on your Launchpad are now gray (not lit up).
 In a moment we'll see the purpose for this.

 Near the top right corner of the picture below, there's a vertical column of 8 triangular Play buttons under the Master track (highlighted with a red rectangle).
 These Play buttons are labeled "1" through "8" by default, but the picture shows that I renamed "1" to "Intro."
-I did this by right-clicking on "1" and then clicking Rename.
+I did this by right-clicking on "1" and then clicking Rename and pressing Enter.